Barthélemy Boganda

-Boganda was born into a family of farmers, and was adopted and educated by Roman Catholic missionaries after the deaths of his parents.
+Boganda was born into a family of farmers, and was adopted and educated by Roman Catholic missionaries after the death of his parents.
 In 1938, he was ordained as a Roman Catholic priest.
 During World War II, Boganda served in a number of missions and afterwards was persuaded by the Bishop of Bangui to enter politics.
 In 1946, he became the first Oubanguian elected to the National Assembly of France, where he spoke out against racism and the abuses of the colonial regime.
 He then returned to Oubangui-Chari to form a political organisation, culminating in the 1949 foundation of the Movement for the Social Evolution of Black Africa (MESAN), which became popular among villagers and the peasantry.
 Boganda was laicized from the priesthood after developing a relationship with and eventually marrying Michelle Jourdain, a parliamentary secretary.
 Nonetheless, he continued to advocate for equal treatment and fundamental rights for blacks in the territory well into the 1950s.
 As France conceded measures of representation to its colonies, MESAN won local elections and he gained influence in Oubangui-Chari's government, though his reputation suffered when he backed an unsuccessful economic scheme.

 In 1958 French Prime Minister Charles de Gaulle proposed the creation of a French Community through which France's colonies could associate with the metropole.
 After being assured that Oubangui-Chari's membership in the community would not preclude it from securing independence at a later time, Boganda supported joining it.
 He sought to do so as part of a federation with other territories in French Equatorial Africa as a "Central African Republic", which he believed would bolster the financial situation of the member states.
-He hoped this would serve as a basis for a United States of Latin Africa, a conglomeration including other countries in central Africa.
+He hoped this would serve as the basis for a United States of Latin Africa, a conglomeration including other countries in central Africa.
 This never came to fruition, and on 1 December, Boganda declared the establishment of the Central African Republic for only Oubangui-Chari.
-He became the autonomous territory's first premier as the President of the Council of Government, and began drawing up administrative reforms and preparing for the next election.
+Boganda became the autonomous territory's first premier as the President of the Council of Government, and began drawing up administrative reforms and preparing for the next election.
 He was killed in a plane crash on 29 March 1959, while en route to Bangui.
 Experts found a trace of explosives in the plane's wreckage, but a full report on the incident was never published, and the possibility of an assassination remains unresolved.
 The Central African Republic attained formal independence from France in 1960.
-His death is annually commemorated in the country, and his presence in the national collective memory remains politically potent.
+Boganda's death is annually commemorated in the country, and his presence in the national collective memory remains politically potent.